sparkflows/sparkflows-docs/docs/installation/configuration/https/https-self-signed-certificate.rst

 HTTPS : Import Self-Signed Certificates
 ================================

 Fire Insights comes with a self-signed certificate.
 It is available in ``conf/keystore.jks`` of fire-x.y.z directory.

-When you try to use a self-signed certificate, the browser will complain as it has not been issued by a Certificate Authority.
+While this allows for basic HTTPS encryption, **self-signed certificates are not trusted by browsers**, as they have not been issued by a recognized Certificate Authority (CA).
+This will trigger security warnings in the browser when accessing the application.

-You can import self-signed certificate into the browser inside ``Trusted Root Certification Authorities`` to suppress the warning message.
+To suppress this warning message, you can import the self-signed certificate into the **Trusted Root Certification Authorities** section of  your browser by following the steps below.
+However, this approach is only recommended for **local development and testing**.

+  .. warning:: **For production environments, it is strongly recommended to obtain a trusted SSL certificate from a CA** to ensure the highest level of security and trust for your users.
+  Trusted SSL certificates enhance data integrity, prevent man-in-the-middle attacks, and build user trust by removing browser warnings.

+  You can follow out documentation for using SSL certificates from a CA here: https://docs.sparkflows.io/en/latest/installation/configuration/https/ssl-certificate.html

 Below are the steps to import self-signed certificate into your browser:

 Export Certificate to Machine
 --------------------------------------------

-Below are the steps to export the certifiate to your machine.
+Below are the steps to export the certificate to your machine.

 Go to URL for the HTTPS port
 +++++